ForBioPhylogenomics/tutorials/analysis_of_introgression_with_tree_topologies/README.md

 <a name="alignments"></a>
 ## Identifying alignments for phylogenetic analysis

 Ideally, alignments used for phylogenetic analysis should have as little missing data as possible, be as informative as possible, and show no signs of within-alignment recombination.
-Thus, we are for this tutorial again going to extract alignments from the whole-genome alignment produced in tutorial [Whole-Genome Alignment](whole_genome_alignment/README.md) while filtering for information content (completeness and number of polymorphic sites), but to reduce the probability of within-alignment recombination, we are, we will also quantify signals of recombination per alignment and remove those alignments for which these signals are strongest.
+Thus, we are for this tutorial again going to extract alignments from the whole-genome alignment produced in tutorial [Whole-Genome Alignment](whole_genome_alignment/README.md) while filtering for information content (completeness and number of polymorphic sites), but to reduce the probability of within-alignment recombination, we will also quantify signals of recombination per alignment and remove those alignments for which these signals are strongest.

 As the length of all alignments, we use 1,000 bp, assuming that this length is a good compromise between increasing probability of recombination with longer alignments and decreasing phylogenetic signal with shorter alignments.
 For a more thorough analysis, however, it might be worth testing a range of different alignment lengths.